katharinalisalin/demo-bug-template/docs/contributing/reporting-a-bug.md

     or two sentences, perfect.
 Don't inflate it – maintainers and future users will be grateful for having to read less.

--   __One bug at a time__ – if you encountered several unrelated bugs, please create separate issues for them.
+-   __One bug at a time__ – if you encounter several unrelated bugs, please create separate issues for them.
 Don't report them in the same issue, as this makes attribution difficult.